 Islam Reframed Around the Diaspora

 A growing body of discourse treats the diaspora experience as a self-contained reality.
-Islam is often discussed in terms of personal faith, character, family life, mental health, and living peacefully as a minority.
+Islam is often discussed in terms of personal faith, character, family life, Islamic finance, mental health, and living peacefully as a minority.
 These are important concerns, but they do not capture the full picture.

 Mosques, schools, and community organisations operate under social and legal pressures that shape how Islam is presented.
 Leaders and scholars often frame Islam in ways that are safe, understandable, and publicly acceptable.
 Over time, this shapes how Islam sounds in everyday life.